eriks-23/276-Lab3/README.md

 - This is a problem throughout goSFU whenever it is used.
 However, due to it doing little practical damage to a user it is deserving of a severity rating of 2.

-## Heuristic Evaluation: gosfu academic progress page
+## Heuristic Evaluation: Netflix Skip Intro

 ![Good User Interface 1](GoodUI1.png)